Bidar Sultanate

-Bidar sultanate was one of the Deccan sultanates of late medieval southern India.
-The sultanate emerged under the rule of Qasim Barid I in 1492 and leadership passed to his sons.
-Starting from the 1580s, a wave of successions occurred in the rulership of the dynasty which ended in 1609 under the last Sultan Amir Barid III who was eventually defeated in 1619 by the Bijapur sultan Ibrahim Adil Shah II.
-Bidar became annexed into the Bijapur Sultanate.
+The Sultanate of Bidar was an early modern Indian polity that ruled a territory in the central Deccan centred at Bidar.
+As one of the five Deccan sultanates, the sultanate's initial territory corresponded to that of one of the five provinces of the Bahmani Sultanate, and under the rule of Qasim Barid I in 1492 assumed de facto control of state affairs of the Bahmani Sultanate.
+Leadership passed to his sons; Amir Barid I in 1504 and Ali Barid Shah I in 1542.
+Starting from the 1580s as a result of Ali's death, a wave of successions occurred in the rulership of the dynasty which ended in 1609 under the last sultan, Amir Barid III.
+He was eventually defeated in 1619 by Ibrahim Adil Shah II of the Sultanate of Bijapur, who annexed the territory of the Bidar Sultanate into his realm.

 History

 Qasim Barid and Amir Barid

-The sultanate was founded in 1492 by Qasim Barid I, who was a Turk or Georgian and enslaved by Turks.
+The sultanate was founded in 1492 by Qasim Barid I, who was a Turk.
 He joined the service of the Bahmani Sultan Muhammad Shah III.
-He started his career as a sar-naubat, and was made kotwal of Bidar by Nizam-ul-Mulk Bahri for helping the Deccanis in the massacre of the foreign population at Bidar.
-However, he later became the mir-jumla (prime minister) of the Bahmani sultanate.
+He started his career as a sar-naubat, and was made kotwal of Bidar by Nizam-ul-Mulk Bahri, for helping the Deccanis in the massacre of the foreign population at Bidar.
+However, he later became the mir-jumla (prime minister) of the Bahmani Sultanate.
 During the reign of Mahmood Shah Bahmani II (r.
-1482 – 1518), he became the de facto ruler.
+1482 – 1518), he became the de facto ruler of the Bahmani Sultanate.

 After the death of Mahmud Shah Bahmani in 1518, he was succeeded by four sultans, one after another, but they were mere puppets in the hands of Amir Barid.

-When the last Bahmani ruler Kalimullah fled to Bidar in 1527, Amir Barid I became practically independent.
-But he never assumed any royal title.
+When the last Bahmani ruler Kalimullah fled to Bidar in 1527, Amir Barid I became practically independent, as his de jure suzerain's state ceased to exist.
+However, he never assumed any royal title.